Jpark0915/Jpark0915/README.md

 ---

-I'm a rising junior at the University of Maryland, College Park, majoring in Information Systems and Economics.
+I'm a junior at the University of Maryland, College Park, majoring in Information Systems and Economics.

 ---